qenya/nixfiles/README.md

 To build the remote machines, run `colmena apply`.
 See the [colmena documentation](https://colmena.cli.rs/) for command-line options.
 Notable options include:
 * `--on [hostname]`: build a specific machine only
 * `--reboot`: reboot after building (but note [this bug](https://github.com/zhaofengli/colmena/issues/166) means it may hang even when the reboot completes successfully)
+* `--experimental-flake-eval`: currently necessary to build at all.
+See [here](https://github.com/zhaofengli/colmena/pull/228)

 ### Updating